-At acquisition and/or prior to harvesting of ABP sites, relevant Aboriginal Cultural and/or Indigenous heritage sources are consulted as part of the Assessment for High Conservation and Significant Values for each property.
+At acquisition and/or prior to harvesting of ABP sites, relevant Aboriginal Cultural and/or Indigenous Heritage sources are consulted as part of the Assessment for High Conservation and Significant Values for each property.
 Appendix 2 provides more information on these sources.
 Further due diligence which may include consultation with relevant local Aboriginal Cultural and/or Indigenous groups may be required if a site is identified during this process.
 Land acquisition is conditional upon the results of the cultural heritage check.
-Cultural heritage sites are recorded in the relevant Natural Values Management Register.
-In the event of a previously unknown site being discovered during operations, the following will occur.
-ABP employees and contractors are told about this process during their induction.
+Identified cultural heritage sites are recorded in the relevant Natural Values Management Register.